####

 The Namibian population is estimated at 2.1 million, about half of which are Owambo (a Bantu language group); the second largest group is Herero (a Khoisan language).
 Other languages include Afrikaans (from Dutch), English, and German.

-See also How Much Do Truck Drivers Earn in Namibia?
+See also How Much is the Fuel Levy in Namibia?

 Namibia’s 2.1 million people belong to at least 11 ethnic groups, the largest being the Owambo people who make up about half of the population.
 Also making up significant portions of the population are the Herero (8%) and the Damara (7%).